DFT+U and Quantum Monte Carlo study of electronic and optical properties of AgNiO$_2$ and AgNi$_{1-x}$Co$_{x}$O$_2$ delafossite: Introduction

-A main motivation for our work is to accurately assess the effect of electronic correlations on electronic and magnetic properties of 2H-AgNiO$_2$, and also on intermetallic phases AgNi$_x$Co$_{1-x}$O$_2$ as well as their stability.
-In our work, we use Quantum Monte Carlo (QMC) methods, specifically variational Monte Carlo (VMC) and diffusion Monte Carlo (DMC).
-QMC methods are stochastic wavefunction methods that fully incorporate electronic many-body effects in the description of electronic properties.\cite{Reynolds1982,foulkes01} QMC methods have provided accurate ground state properties for strongly-correlated transition metal oxides, such as including VO$_2$ and AFM NiO.\cite{zheng15,shin17,kylanpaa19} In this study, we use QMC to obtain accurate ground state properties of 2H-AgNiO$_2$.
-In addition, we study various structures of phases of the mixtures AgNi$_x$Co$_{1-x}$O$_2$ to assess their phase stability and electronic properties in view of the fact that a stable phase of Ni$_x$Co$_{1-x}$O$_2$ is currently not known.
-Our results show that large concentrations of substitutional Co in AgNi$_x$Co$_{1-x}$O$_2$, $x\alt0.33$, lead to an opening of an electronic band gap and stable formation energies.
-This suggests an interesting way to generate a metal-insulating transition concomitant with a magnetic transition, different from, {\em e.g.,} metal-insulating transitions in more classical correlated oxides, such as VO$_2$.\cite{morin59,tselev10,huber16}
+The main motivation for our work is to accurately assess the effect of electronic correlations on the electronic and magnetic properties of 2H-AgNiO$_2$, and also on intermetallic phases AgNi$_{1-x}$Co$_{x}$O$_2$ as well as their stability.
+In our work, we use quantum Monte Carlo (QMC) methods, specifically real-space variational Monte Carlo (VMC) and diffusion Monte Carlo (DMC).
+QMC methods are computationally expensive but highly-accurate stochastic wavefunction methods that fully incorporate electronic many-body effects.~\cite{Reynolds1982,foulkes01} Weak through strong electronic correlations are well described.
+The total energy obeys a variational principle allowing the effect of different choices for the input trail wavefunctions to be assessed.
+QMC methods have provided accurate ground state properties for strongly-correlated transition metal oxides, including VO$_2$ and AFM NiO.~\cite{zheng15,mitra15,trail17,shin17,kylanpaa19} In this study, we use QMC to obtain accurate ground state properties of 2H-AgNiO$_2$.
+In addition, we study various structures of phases of the mixtures AgNi$_{1-x}$Co$_{x}$O$_2$ to assess their phase stability and electronic properties.
+Our results show that large concentrations of substitutional Co in AgNi$_{1-x}$Co$_{x}$O$_2$, $x \geq 0.33$, lead to an opening of an electronic band gap and stable formation energies.
+This suggests an interesting way to generate a metal-insulating transition concomitant with a magnetic transition, different from, {\it e.g.,} metal-insulating transitions in more classical correlated oxides, such as VO$_2$.~\cite{morin59,tselev10,huber16}